manovenkatesan/manovenkatesan/README.md

 ## 🏆 My Projects

-Here are some of the projects I'm proud of:
+Here are some of the Cloud Native POCs i am working on:

 1. Cloud Native AWS implementation on Java Stack (Link to Project 1) - Short project description.
 2. Cloud Native Azure implementation on DotNet Stack (Link to Project 2) - Short project description.